pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 - an **object-store** holding Pachyderm's data.
 - a PostgreSQL instance made up of **two databases**: `pachyderm` holding Pachyderm's metadata and `dex` holding authentication data.
 - and in Kubernetes itself (`etcd`).
-This last item is automatically managed using Helm, **assuming that you have retained a copy of the initialHelm values are used to deploy the cluster you are planning to backup**.
+This last item is automatically managed using Helm, **assuming that you have retained a copy of the initial Helm values used to deploy the cluster you are planning to backup**.

 Backing up a Pachyderm cluster involves snapshotting both the object store and the PostgreSQL databases (see above), in a consistent state, at a given point in time.

 Restoring it involves populating the databases in a new PostgreSQL instance and a new object store using those backups, then recreating a Pachyderm cluster.

 !!!
 Important
     Make sure that you have a bucket for backup use, separate from the object store used by your cluster.
 ## Manual Back Up Of A Pachyderm Cluster

 Before any manual backup, you need to suspend any state-mutating operations.